East Brunswick Public Schools: Expansion

 In 10 years 1994 through 2004, the number of students served by East Brunswick Public Schools grew by 1,850 students, the equivalent of 60 to 75 new classrooms (on the basis of 25 to 30 students each), reflecting the population growth in East Brunswick as a whole.
 This growth led to overcrowding at elementary schools, necessitated busing to transport students to schools when there was no existing facility near their home and required the use of trailers at the Middle School to accommodate the influx of students.
 With additional property zoned for residential use, school population was expected to grow in the years ahead.

-In the State of New Jersey, schools are funded primarily by property taxes, which increased at a rate of 7% annually from 2000 to 2007.
+Schools in the state are funded primarily by property taxes, which increased at a rate of 7% annually from 2000 to 2007.
 Rapid rises in property taxes tend to cause seniors and empty-nesters to sell their existing homes to families with children, which led to further increases to the school-age population.

 In December 2004, following a public campaign in its support, voters approved a $106.1 million referendum for the additions and improvements at Central, Lawrence Brook, and Hammarskjold Middle Schools.
 Previous bond referendums in 1994 and 1995 had failed to obtain voter approval.
 For 2004, an additional ca. $54 million believed necessary for renovations at other East Brunswick School facilities (which would have brought the total to $160 million) was deferred.

 Of this sum, $24.7 million was to be contributed by the State of New Jersey.
 The rebuilding of Hammarskjold Middle School was planned to cost $66.5 million, of which $12.3 million was to have come from the State.
-Central School renovation and expansion were planned to cost ca. $20.7 million, of which $6.4 million was to have come from the State.
-Lawrence Brook School renovation and expansion were expected to cost ca. $19 million, of which ca. $6 million was to have come from the State.
+Central School renovation and expansion were planned to cost about $20.7 million, of which $6.4 million was to have come from the State.
+Lawrence Brook School renovation and expansion were expected to cost around $19 million, of which approximately $6 million was to have come from the State.

 Decommissioned facilities

 Several older prewar school facilities in East Brunswick have been decommissioned.
-They date from the period before the rapid expansion of East Brunswick in the 1960s and provide a glimpse of how the Township appeared before the burgeoning residential build-outs of the 1950s and, on minimum-1/3 acre plots, of the 1960s.
+They date from the period before the rapid expansion of East Brunswick in the 1960s and provide a glimpse of how the township appeared before the burgeoning residential build-outs of the 1950s and, on plots sized at a minimum of 1/3 acre, of the 1960s.
 The few prewar school structures that remain are readily identifiable as red-brick, two-story buildings.
 McGinnis School (at Dunhams Corner Road and Hardenburg Lane), opened in 1926 and last used for instruction in 1978, was demolished in January 2015.
 It has been replaced by a parochial school building of similar form, built by Torah Links of Middlesex County.
 Weber School (at Riva Avenue and Hardenburg Lane), a near-twin of McGinnis, was sold in 2006 to St. Mary Coptic Orthodox Church, which continues to use the building as a school.